 Depreciation represents a significant cost for the Group.
 The cost of property, plant and equipment is depreciated on a straight-line basis over the estimated useful life of the relative assets and components.
 The useful life of the fixed assets of the Group is determined by the Directors when the fixed assets are purchased.
 This is based on the historical experiences for similar fixed assets, market conditions and considerations relating to future events which could have an impact on the useful life, such as changes in technology.
 Therefore, the effective useful life may be different from the estimated useful life.
 The Group periodically evaluates technological and sector changes to update the residual useful life.
 Any change in the residual useful life could result in a change in the depreciation period and therefore in the depreciation charge in future years.

 The Group companies may be subject to legal disputes, in relation to taxation or employment issues, based on particularly complex circumstances of varying degrees of uncertainty, according to the facts and circumstances, jurisdiction and laws applicable to each case.

 Considering the inexact nature of these issues, it is difficult to predict with certainty any future payments required.

-Where there are indications of a reduction in value of trade receivables these are reduced to their estimated realisable value through a doubtful debt provision.
+The Group evaluates the expected losses on trade receivables in order to reflect, through a specific doubtful debt provision, the realisable value utilising reasonable and demonstrable information available, without excessive costs or effort at the reporting date on past events, current conditions and future economic conditions.
 The doubtful debt provision represents the best estimate at the reporting date made by the Directors.
 This estimate is based on facts and expectations which may change over time and which may, therefore, have significant effects compared to the present estimates made by the Directives for the preparation of the Group consolidated financial statements.